Best Medicare Advantage Plans in Nevada (2026)

 Medicare Advantage plans differ from Original Medicare by bundling hospital, medical and prescription coverage through private insurers.
 These Part C plans must cover everything traditional Medicare does while adding dental, vision and hearing benefits.

-• CMS Star Ratings: Plans receive ratings from 1 to 5 stars based on quality and member satisfaction.
-Higher ratings mean better performance, with 4-star plans indicating superior care and customer service.
+• CMS Star Ratings: Plans get rated from 1 to 5 stars based on quality and member satisfaction.
+Plans with 4 or more stars provide excellent care and customer service.

 • Monthly premiums: You'll pay your standard Part B premium plus any plan-specific costs.
-Many Medicare Advantage plans charge no additional premium, though your total cost varies by coverage level and location.
+Many Medicare Advantage plans charge no additional premium, though your total cost depends on your coverage level and location.

-• Maximum out-of-pocket (MOOP) limits: These annual spending caps protect you from high medical costs.
-After you reach your MOOP limit, your plan covers 100% of covered services through year-end.
+• Maximum out-of-pocket (MOOP) limits: These annual spending caps limit your financial exposure from high medical costs.
+Once you hit your MOOP limit, your plan covers 100% of covered services for the rest of the year.

-• Drug coverage: Most plans include prescription drug benefits with specific formularies listing covered medications.
-Check that your medications are covered and understand any prior authorization requirements before enrolling.
+• Drug coverage: Most plans include prescription drug benefits, with formularies listing covered medications.
+Before enrolling, confirm your medications are covered and review any prior authorization requirements.

 Company Image